mendix/docs/content/studio/page-editor-widgets-images-and-files.md

 ## 2 Image and Dynamic Image

-An image (or a static image) and a dynamic image allow you to display an image either from a file (statically) or from a database (dynamically).
+An image and a dynamic image widgets allow you to display an image either from a file (statically) or from the database (dynamically).

 You can switch from one widget to another in properties: